UW-PHARM/bitstream-hackathon/tutorials/overview.md

 Going from nothing to a complete Julia IDE is easy.
 Just follow these steps:

 1. Install Julia by downloading v1.7.2 [here](https://julialang.org/downloads/) and installing the binary as per your system requirements.
-Ensure that your installation is working by opening your terminal and running:
+Ensure that your installation is working by opening your terminal and running (if this doesn't work for you, then you may need to add the `julia` binary to your system path):
     ```txt
     $ julia
                    _